 Dr. Cohen taught at public and private colleges at the undergraduate and graduate level for over a decade and was a tenured Associate Professor of Psychology.
 During her tenure, she served on many committees, directed an honors program, and developed and taught a popular relationship science course.
 She was also the co-founder of Self-Awareness and Bonding Lab (SABL), a lab that examines love from a scientific perspective.
 Her two main lines of research focused on early dating experiences and consensual non-monogamy.
 As a result of this work, she published several academic articles, contributed articles and chapters to textbooks, and developed a scale with a colleague to examine attitudes regarding consensual non-monogamy.
 She continues to conduct research, marrying the science of relationship research with its clinical applications.

 Dr. Cohen is the author of From First Kiss to Forever: A Scientific Approach to Love, a book that relates relationship science to everyday experiences and real relationship issues confronted by couples.

-Dr. Cohen has appeared on news programs, radio shows, and podcasts to discuss the science of relationships, the implications for couples, and application to therapeutic work.
+Dr. Cohen has appeared on news programs, radio shows, and podcasts to discuss the science of relationships and the application of the research to dating and therapeutic work.
 Her work is also the subject of a segment on the Modern Love episode of Going in With Brian Vines, which aired on BRIC TV.
 Dr. Cohen has appeared in Newsweek videos discussing the science of love and was a 2021 TEDx Speaker.